| The

 That would have been the end of the story but for Bruce "Cousin Brucie"

 Morrow.
-Bruce was the #1 disk jockey on New York's WNBC, at that time one of the most influential top-40
+Bruce was the #1 DJ on New York City's WABC, at that time one of

-AM radio stations in the country.
-Making no bones about it, Bruce thought the record was idiotic
+the most influential top-40 AM radio stations in the country.
+Making no

-drivel.
-Undoubtedly having a bad hair day, he played "Close To You" to
+having a bad hair day, he played "Close To You" to show his listeners the kind

-show his listeners the kind of crap he got in the mail every day from record
+of junk he got in the mail every day from record companies.
+But much to

 in America, poor taste is contagious.

-By the way, it's an antiquated term now, but a
+By the way, it's an antiquated term now, but

 |